Don-Stevenson/moviedb/README.md

 # MovieDB
 This is a simple react project that uses an IMDB api to return results to the user.
-Users can click on the results for a popup with more information
+Users can click on the results for a popup with more information.

-made via following a tutorial by [Tyler Potts](https://github.com/TylerPottsDev/).
+Based on a tutorial following a tutorial by [Tyler Potts](https://github.com/TylerPottsDev/) with some additional features including async await and handling empty search results.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).